deresetec/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display contents of two files
+Display last 10 lines of file